justin-frandsen/curious_ss/README.md

 ## Project Overview

-Participants are shown scenes containing various shapes.
-The goal is to investigate how associations are formed between shapes and their contexts, exploring curiosity-driven learning.
+Participants are given a visual search task to search for a previously cued target shape.
+In this task a set of critical distractor objects appear in each scene with regularity (e.g., they appear either on the wall, counter, or floor 100% of trials).
+Then after participants have successfully found the cued target participants are given a free viewing period where they can search the scene how they wish.
+Then in the second half of the experiment we make it so that the critical distractors become the target set.
+We hypothesize that participants that do more visual exploration in the scene will have better guidance to the targets that were previously distractors.
+(They will appear with less regularity).

 ## Folder Structure

 - `/setup/` — Setup files and configuration scripts
 - `/stimuli/` — Stimuli files (images, shapes, etc.)
 - `/data/` — Output data from experiments (gitignored)
-- `/results/` — Analysis results and figures (gitignored)
+- `/figures/` — Analysis results and figures (gitignored)
-- `/src/` — Source code and reusable functions
+- `/trial_structure_files/` - Contains output files created by the setup scripts necessary for running the experiment.
-- `read_me.m` — Main experiment script
+- `curious.m` — Main experiment script

 ## Getting Started